No spike in cases of graft during pandemic: CPIB

-Graft-related reports rose slightly last year, although the number of cases that warranted investigation held steady, said the Corrupt Practices Investigation Bureau (CPIB) yesterday.
+SINGAPORE - Graft-related reports rose slightly last year, although the number of cases that warranted investigation held steady, said the Corrupt Practices Investigation Bureau (CPIB) on Thursday (May 5).

 There were 249 reports lodged with the bureau last year - 4 per cent more than the 239 in 2020.
 CPIB registered 83 of them for investigation, compared with the 81 reports it probed in 2020.